atilaneves/reggae/README.md

 How to write build configurations
 ---------------------------------
 The best examples can be found in the [features directory](features).
-The examples below are mostly in D, but the only real difference to writing build descriptions in the other supported languages is the syntax.
+Some of the examples below are in D, but the only real difference to writing build descriptions in the other supported languages is the syntax.
 Please consult the [documentation](doc/index.md).

-Each `reggaefile.d` must contain one and only one function with a return value of type [Build](payload/reggae/build.d).
-This function can be generated automatically with the [build template mixin](payload/reggae/build.d).
+When writing in D, each `reggaefile.d` must contain one and only one function with a return value of type [Build](payload/reggae/build.d).
+This function can be generated automatically with the
+[build template mixin](payload/reggae/build.d).
 The `Build` struct is a container for `Target` structs, which themselves may depend on other targets.

+For scripting languages, a global object of type `reggae.Build` must exist.
+It doesn't matter what it is called.

-Arbitrary build rules can be used.
-Here is an example of a simple D build `reggaefile.d`:
+Arbitrary low-level build rules can be used.
+Here is an example of a simple `reggaefile.d`:

 ```d
 import reggae;